Addis-Belete/Restaurant_page/README.md

 # Restaraunt Page

 > In this project, I built a basic restaurant page using JavaScript and webpack.
-All pages are build using DOM manipulation.
+All pages are build using DOM manipulations.

 ![screenshot](./assets/home_page.png)
 ![screenshot](./assets/menu_page.png)